Relation-Algebraic Verification of Disjoint-Set Forests: Verifying disjoint-set forests -- union and ranks

 To compare the number of roots and $m-k$ we compare the cardinality of the set of roots and the set of numbers between $k$ inclusively and $m$ exclusively.
 The following definition compares the cardinality of two sets using the existence of an injective univalent relation between the vectors $v$ and $w$ representing the sets: \begin{quote} $|v| \leq |w| \iff \exists i$ . injective $i$ $\wedge$ univalent $i$ $\wedge$ $v \lleq i \comp w$ \end{quote} See \cite{Kawahara2006} for a more comprehensive axiomatisation of the cardinalities of heterogeneous relations.
 The vector $\psuc^+ \comp \cnv{\rank} \comp \ltop$ contains a number if there is a greater number that is the rank of a node.
 These are just the numbers smaller than the maximum rank, so the complement of the vector gives the desired numbers between $k$ and $m$.
-We can verify this interpretation by deriving the logical meaning of this relation-algebraic expression:

-Proof that union-by-rank maintains the rank property involves showing that it is maintained by path compression, which changes the parent relation.
+We can verify this interpretation by deriving the logical meaning of this relation-algebraic expression: { { } } Proof that union-by-rank maintains the rank property involves showing that it is maintained by path compression, which changes the parent relation.
 To this end we use the precise effect of path compression described in Section \ref{section.path-compression} and captured in its postcondition.
 This avoids adding the rank property to the loop invariant of path compression.

-Examples in Section \ref{section.motivation} show that Kleene relation algebras can be used to express complex logical specifications in compact, readable and understandable ways.
-Another such example is the final condition $\awrite{p_0}{(\anc{p_0}{x} - \anc{p_0}{w})}{y} = p$ of the path compression invariant in Section \ref{section.path-compression}, which expresses the effect of path compression using a single relational update.
-Further examples are the conditions describing the effect of path splitting and path halving using relational updates in Sections \ref{section.path-splitting} and \ref{section.path-halving}.
-The rank properties discussed in Section \ref{section.union-by-rank} require more familiarity with expressing specifications using relational operations.
-In these cases it is always possible to link relation-algebraic expressions to their logical or set-theoretic interpretation, which helps constructing and understanding such formulas.